Phuket Town Coolest Cafés

 Phone: 087 009 0280

-This is probably one of the smallest cafés in Phuket town, located just in front of the Thai Hua Museum.
-Popular for their Thai milk tea and mango crepes but also for their locally made jelly in honey syrup with fresh lemon desserts, a popular treat among locals.
+Cafe’In is probably one of the smallest cafés in Phuket town, located just in front of the Thai Hua Museum.
+They are famous for their Thai milk tea and mango crepes but also their locally made jelly in honey syrup with fresh lemon desserts, a popular treat among locals.